 Planning to visit Madrid?
 Make sure to do a free walking tour

 If you are checking out this page chances are high you currently are in Madrid or are planning to come here soon.
-If there is something I can recommend you then it’s the following: Make sure to do a free walking tour around Madrid.
+If I can recommend something, then it’s the following: Make sure to do a free walking tour around Madrid.
 These tours are guided by locals who have been living in Madrid their whole lives and know every part about it.
 The walking tour of Madrid is definitely one of my favorite walking tours that I ever did.
 And I have heard from so many people that they loved it as well!

 How do free walking tours work?
 These walking tours do not come with an official price.
 But, the local guides depend on your tips.
 You will spend a couple of hours walking through Madrid while your guide tells you everything about Madrid’s history and beautiful monuments.
-At the end of the tour you can leave your guide a tip.
+At the end of the tour, you can leave your guide a tip.
 And how much you want to tip is really up to you.
 It depends on what’s within your budget and how much you liked the tour.
 But I can already tell you, you will love it!

 Let’s start: 32 quotes about Madrid to spice up your Instagram caption